duckietown/docs-brown/book/doc-sky/35-localization-slam/30-local-assignment.md

 **Problem 6: Optimization**
 Now that your filter is running, let's consider how we can optimize this process so that localization will run quickly in real time on the PiDrone.

-Python data structures and their operations are relatively slow compared to their Numpy counterparts.
+Python data structures and their operations are relatively slow compared to their Numpy counterparts because Numpy is written in C which is a fast language.
 You will use Numpy arrays to avoid storing the set of particle poses and their weights as lists of Python objects.
-Remove your Particle class, and replace it with Numpy arrays to hold the sets of all particle poses and weights.
+Remove your Particle class, and replace it with two Numpy arrays which hold the sets of all particle poses and weights.
 Adjust the rest of your code accordingly.

 Once the particle filter animation is working properly, you are ready to implement localization on the drone!